helm-of-hades/emurgo-challenge/README.md

 I chose to address this shortcoming by getting iterative!

-The can toggle the solution to use the iterative implementation in the [./index.js.flow](./index.js.flow) file.
+You can toggle the solution to use the iterative implementation in the [./index.js.flow](./index.js.flow) file.